winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 313\.
 “Hearing what the King said, the army general treasure led the army.
 He assembled those who hadn’t yet assembled and dispersed those who had assembled.
 He equipped those who hadn’t yet been equipped, and dismissed those who’d been equipped.
 He let go those who hadn’t yet been on leave, and made those who had been on leave remain.
 {: #p313}

 314\.
 “King Mahāsudarśana celebrated.
-‘This army general treasure is a true sign to me that I really am a noble wheel-turning king now.’ Ānanda, this was how the Noble Wheel-Turning King Mahāsudarśana accomplished the seven treasures.
+‘This army general treasure is a true sign to me that I really am a noble wheel-turning king now!’ Ānanda, this was how the Noble Wheel-Turning King Mahāsudarśana accomplished the seven treasures.
 {: #p314}

 315\.
 “What were his four miraculous virtues?
 First was a long life that was incomparable and didn’t end early.
 Second was physical vigor that was incomparable and tireless.
 Third was a handsome appearance that was incomparable.
 Fourth was a treasury that was incomparable and overflowing.
 These were the seven treasures and four virtues accomplished by that noble wheel-turning king.